jhenderson88/TCLX/README.md

 As of now, magnetic transitions are not included.
 They will be, once I get around to it.

 All cross sections are given in b/sr.

+# CoulEx information

+For further information on the theory behind Coulomb excitation, see the early chapters of the [GOSIA manual](http://www-user.pas.rochester.edu/~gosia/mediawiki/index.php/Gosia_Manual), or _Electromagnetic excitation_, by K. Alder and A. Winther.